Height pairings, exceptional zeros and Rubin's Formula: The multiplicative group: Cyclotomic units

 \section{Cyclotomic units}

-Throughout~\S\ref{sec:cyclo}, our base field $K$ is $\QQ$ and $\chi$ is an even, non-trivial Dirichlet character with the property that $\chi(p)=1$.
+Throughout~\S\ref{sec:cyclo}, our base field $K$ is $\QQ$ and $\chi$ is an even, non-trivial Dirichlet character whose order is prime to $p$ and which has the property that $\chi(p)=1$.
+Let $L$ be the field cut by $\chi$ and write $\Delta:=\textup{Gal}(L/\QQ)$.
+We set $e_\chi:=\sum_{\delta \in \Delta}\chi^{-1}(\delta)\delta \in \oo[\Delta]$.
 In this section, we define three different types of special elements which will be crucial in what follows: \emph{Tame cyclotomic units}, \emph{wild cyclotomic units} and Solomon's \emph{wild cyclotomic p-units} defined as in~\cite{sol-wild}.